tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 # Exercise on GPIO

-This first exercise introduces the usage of GPIOs using Rust language.
+This first exercise introduces the usage of GPIOs using the Rust language.
 You will control a led and a button.
 In this exercise you will be using the STM32 HAL library which provides basic APIs to facilitate the utilization of your STM32 board.